 When you send a message that has strong emotional content, the receiver of the message may or may not correctly attune to the intensity or level of emotion in your message.
 This leaves your message wide open to mis-interpretation.

-We are wired to interpret our surroundings and all the messages that we come into contact with.
-At 160 characters, an SMS has very limited information.
+We’re wired to interpret our surroundings and all the messages that we come into contact with.
+And a text has limited information.
 Our brains will filter through the message and then project or interpret the emotional tone of the message to make sense of it.
 This is frequently a point of mis-communication or relationship breakdown because the message is translated into a different tone than the one intended.

 For example, David sent a message to Alice early on in their relationship that he was enjoying spending time with her, but wanted to ‘go slow’.
 Alice’s interpretation of his message was that he was not interested in developing the relationship.
 Her trust issues and fear of being hurt again came to the surface and she withdrew from David without telling him.
 David was left confused and unsure of what was happening and felt hopeless about their future.
 His original meaning of ‘go slow’ was an indication of how much he cared about her.
 This lost-in-translation experience had a significant impact on each of them and their ability to form a strong bond in the early stage of their relationship.